WWE Rumors: Future Hall Of Famer Kurt Angle To Fight Brock Lesnar Or Roman Reigns At ‘Wrestlemania 33’

-Kurt Angle will officially be heading the latest class of WWE Hall of Famers and it is no wonder that fans are already speculating what the WWE has in store for Kurt.
-The WWE has been known to give new inductees a bit of camera time with the likes of Bret hart and Sting.
+Kurt Angle will officially be heading the latest class of WWE Hall of Famers, and it is no wonder that fans are already speculating what the WWE has in store for Kurt.
+The WWE has been known to give new inductees a bit of camera time with the likes of Bret Hart and Sting.
 Kurt Angle has been teasing a return to the WWE world for quite a long time now.
 And his road to the Hall of Fame is rumored to be the start of something cooking at Wrestlemania 33.

-According to Wrestling Inc, Kurt Angle has been officially announced to lead the 2017 WWE Hall of Fame.
+According to Wrestling Inc., Kurt Angle has been officially announced to lead the 2017 WWE Hall of Fame.
 Given his credentials, Kurt Angle getting inducted into the WWE Hall of Fame is not exactly a surprise.
 But what is relevant is that this event finally marks the first actual interaction between the WWE and Kurt Angle ever since the latter left the company on not so good terms.

 #WWWF #WWF #WWE #WRESTLING #WRESTLEPAGE #KURTANGLE #HOF Source: WWE(Twitter) It’s true, it’s true!
 Kurt Angle will be taking his rightful place in the WWE Hall of Fame’s Class of 2017 just two days before WrestleMania 33, as first reported by ESPN.com.